xsdk-project/ATPESC2018HandsOnLessons/_lessons/pumi/lesson.md

 {% include qanda
     question='
      4) Which partition has the highest element imbalance? a)RCB b)RIB c)multi-level graph'
     answer='c'
 %}

-The partitioning descisions of RIB and RCB are based on the centroid of mesh elements while the multi-level graph partitioner is using mesh adjacency information (graph vertex = mesh element, graph edge = mesh face shared by two mesh elements).
+The partitioning decisions of RIB and RCB are based on the centroid of mesh elements while the multi-level graph partitioner is using mesh adjacency information (graph vertex = mesh element, graph edge = mesh face shared by two mesh elements).